BunchLive/Bunch-SDK-OLD-/HTML-SDK/README.md

-# Gameroom-SDK Static Web
+# Bunch-SDK Static Web
-Gameroom HTML SDK
+Bunch HTML SDK

-Gameroom app allows the HTML5 games to control the layout of the video feed dynamically.
+Bunch app allows the HTML5 games to control the layout of the video feed dynamically.

 (details are in the static webpage)